willdiep/dev-to-posts/11252020-machine-learning-basics.md

 title: Machine Learning Basics
 published: true
 ---
+Update on Nov.
+29 - five days after publishing this article, I decided to add the "Gradient Descent for Slope" section.
+I hope this helps extend your knowledge of "Gradient Descent for Intercept."
+I will update more content on here next week!
+Stay tuned.

 ### Introduction to Linear Regression
 The purpose of machine learning is often to create a model that explains some real-world data, so that we can predict what may happen next, with different inputs.